miraccanince/e-bebek-playwright-cucumber/README.md

   - `logs/error.log` for errors
   - `logs/combined.log` for all logs
 - Console output is colorized for easier local debugging.

+## Screenshots

+- Screenshots are automatically taken when:
+  - An element is not found
+  - A click action fails
+  - Text input fails
+  - Page load state fails
+  - Any other error occurs
+- Screenshots are saved in the `screenshots/` directory with timestamps
+- Screenshots are included in CI artifacts for debugging

 ## Test Scenarios